 - Generate maximum wetland mitigation credits.

-The Newell watershed has been identified as a high ranking candidate for water quality improvements by the City of Charlotte Storm Water Services (City).
-A Feasibility Study was performed in April 2018.
+The Newell watershed has been identified as a high ranking candidate for water quality improvements by the City of Charlotte Storm Water Services.
+A feasibility study was performed in April 2018.
 The associated Newell Watershed Stabilization – Planning and Concepts Report (Feasibility Study Report) provides a limited and rapid assessment of the watershed and the proposed water quality improvement concepts.
 The Feasibility Study Report recommends outfall stabilization and wetland restoration/enhancement/creation.
-Accordingly, approximately 4,000 Linear Feet (LF) of stream channel, 0.62 Acres (AC) of existing wetlands, and 4 Stormwater Control Measure (SCM) areas, that were identified in the April 2018 Feasibility Study Report as well as other potential improvements will be evaluated in the planning phase of this project.
+Accordingly, approximately 4,000 linear feet of stream channel, 0.62 acres of existing wetlands, and four SCMs that were identified in the Feasibility Study Report as well as other potential improvements will be evaluated in the planning phase of this project.

 *includes all costs associated with this project such as planning and design, utility relocation, consultant fees, permits, construction, and landscaping.